 One of the easiest ways to file 1040EZ tax form is to e-file.
 When you e-file, you submit your tax information through a form online.
 There is no need to fill out a paper form, head to the post office or send it off.
 It is one of the easiest ways to complete your 1040 tax form and is very convenient.
 Here we’ll provide step by step process about how you can e-file your 1040EZ form online.

 If you are e-filing 1040EZ form, it’s not necessary to mail the form.
 Everything you need to do in the 1040EZ federal tax form is completed and submitted online.
 You can find everything and need to your IRS form 1040EZ on Etax1040s.com.

 The due date to e-file the 1040EZ form is April 18, 2017.
 If you file after the tax deadline, you may be penalized and having to pay interest and penalties.
 However, there are a few exceptions.

 - If you live in Massachusetts or Maine, your deadline is extended until April 19, 2017 because of the Patriots’ Day holiday.

 - If you were serving in the U.S. Armed Forces in a contingency operation or designated combat zone, you may be able to file after the due date.

-If you file or pay late for your return, you’ll most likely be charged an interest on taxes that were not paid by the due date.
+If there is a reason you can’t file before or on the 1040EZ due date, you may receive a 6-month extension to file a return if you file a Form 4868.
+You can also apply for an automatic extension.
+To do so you will need to make an electronic payment by the date your return is due.
+If you want efile 1040ez tax form late for your return, you’ll most likely be charged an interest on 1040EZ taxes that were not paid by the due date.
 This also applies if the extension to file is granted.
 You’ll also be charged for other issues, one of which is substantial valuation misstatements.
 Interest is calculated and charged on the penalty from the due date of the return.